2023 Best Allied Health Services Associate Degree Schools in the Great Lakes Region

 While working on their Associate Degree, medical assisting majors at Ross College-Sylvania accumulate an average of around $21,838 in student debt.

-The excellent associate degree programs at Rasmussen University - Illinois helped the school earn the #5 place on this year’s ranking of the best allied health and medical assisting services schools in the Great Lakes Region .
-Located in the midsize city of Rockford, Rasmussen University - Illinois is a private for-profit school with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Rasmussen University - Illinois.
+The school came in at #5 on this year’s Best Allied Health Services Associate Degree Schools in the Great Lakes Region list.
+Located in the medium-sized city of Rockford, Rasmussen University - Illinois is a private for-profit school with a small student population.

 On average, medical assisting graduates from Rasmussen University - Illinois take out $26,383 in student loans while working on their Associate Degree.

-Herzing University - Madison landed the #6 spot in the 2023 rankings for the best associate degree allied health and medical assisting services programs.
-Located in the large city of Madison, Herzing University - Madison is a private not-for-profit school with a small student population.
+Herzing University - Madison did quite well in this year’s ranking of the best places for allied health and medical assisting services students to get a associate degree.
+It came in at #6 on the list.
+Located in the large city of Madison, Herzing University - Madison is a private not-for-profit college with a small student population.

 On average, medical assisting graduates from Herzing University - Madison take out $30,954 in student loans while working on their Associate Degree.